-- 1. Unscrew the tyre's dust cap. - Take out the air hose and screw in the valve connection to the bottom of the thread on the tyre's air valve. - Read the tyre pressure on the pressure gauge. - If the tyre pressure is below 1.3 bar then the tyre is insufficiently sealed.
+- 1. Unscrew the tyre's dust cap. - Take out the air hose and screw in the valve connection to the bottom of the thread on the tyre's air valve. - 2.
+Read the tyre pressure on the pressure gauge. - If the tyre pressure is below 1.3 bar then the tyre is insufficiently sealed.
 The journey should not be continued.
-Contact a tvre centre. - If the tyre pressure is higher than 1.3 bar, the tyre must be inflated to the pressure specified in accordance with the tyre pressure label on the driver side door pillar (1 bar = 100 kPa). - Release air using the pressure reducing valve if the tyre pressure is too high.
+Call roadside assistance for recovery. - If the tyre pressure is higher than 1.3 bar, the tyre must be inflated to the pressure specified in accordance with the tyre pressure label on the driver side door pillar (1 bar = 100 kPa). - Release air using the pressure reducing valve if the tyre pressure is too high.

-- 3. If the tyre needs to be inflated: - 1.
-Plug the electrical cable into the closest 12 V socket and start the car. - 2.
-Start the compressor and inflate the tyre to the pressure specified on the tyre pressure label on the driver side door pillar. - 3.
-Switch off the compressor. - Remove the tyre sealing equipment, fit the protective cap on the air hose and fold the hose in the box.
+- 3. If the tyre needs to be inflated:

+- 1. Plug the electrical cable into the closest 12 V socket and start the car.

+- 2. Start the compressor and inflate the tyre to the pressure specified on the tyre pressure label on the driver side door pillar.

+- 3. Switch off the compressor.

+- 4. Remove the tyre sealing equipment.

+Fit the protective cap on the air hose in order to avoid leakage of the remaining sealing fluid.